-This group of error cases deals with mistakes in formatting the JSON required by an API request.
+The group of error cases summarized in Table 6 deals with mistakes in formatting the JSON required by an API request.

 Errors in this group are simple syntactic mistakes or omissions in the API request, and do not reflect any problem with the storage system or its configuration.